nguyentimmy/azure-lab/Azure Pen Testing/RDP Brute Force/README.md

 # RDP Brute Force Lab

 The purpose of this lab is to detect and alert brute forcing on machines that has RDP enabled.
-In this demonstration, I've performed a brute force attack using Hydra.
+In this simple demonstration, I've performed a brute force attack using Hydra.
 I will provide POC that includes commands, syntax, and screenshots.